Process vs. Procedure: Navigating The Path To Organizational Efficiency

 Within the onboarding process, you have specific procedures like "New Employee Orientation Procedure," "Employee Training Procedure," and "Documenting HR Records Procedure."
 Each of these procedures outlines the steps to be followed for that particular aspect of the onboarding process.

-Roles and Importance in Organizations
+Roles And Importance In Organizations

 Processes and procedures play distinct but interrelated roles within organizations: